We are in this together

 It is normal to feel stressed or lonely at this time, but there are things you can do to feel better – like connecting with other people.
 This is important for keeping up your wellbeing and can help you feel better.
 See the 5 Ways to Wellbeing video or check out the Getting Through Together campaign.

-For access to high quality information, the New Zealand Government has a website, Unite against COVID-19, which focuses on what we can all do to help the country recover from COVID-19
+For access to high quality information, the New Zealand Government has a website, Unite against COVID-19.

 The Unite against COVID-19 website also has some great advice on looking after your mental and emotional wellbeing.